Everything you need to know about talent management

 Trulli

-While the Great Resignation has motivated many leaders to prioritize recruitment and retention efforts, these are far from being the only elements of an impactful HR strategy.
-As priorities shift and the pressure to hold on to all-star employees intensifies, every business must have an overarching talent management approach designed to boost engagement throughout the entire employee lifecycle.
+Future-fit skill-building is a core component of successful talent management in our Post-Industrial era of work.
+Now that priorities are evolving and the pressure to hold on to all-star employees is reaching a peak, every business must have an overarching talent management approach designed to boost engagement throughout the entire employee lifecycle.

 Although talent management is likely a familiar term, there’s still a lot of uncertainty about what goes into a superior strategy.
-And as we approach our next chapter, challenges are only going to get more complex as both business priorities and employee expectations evolve rapidly.
+And as we approach our next chapter, challenges are only going to get more complex in the coming years.
 So what does it really take to get talent management right in the new world of work?

 What is talent management?

-The phrase “talent management” gets thrown around a lot, but what does it actually mean?
 Talent management is the strategic approach employers use to attract and cultivate a highly productive workforce that is inclined to remain with the organization for the long term.
-According to Gartner, it’s “the attraction, selection, and retention of employees, which involves a combination of HR processes across the employee lifecycle.
-It encompasses workforce planning, employee engagement, learning and development, performance management, recruiting, onboarding, succession, and retention.”

 To get a better picture of what talent management really is, it’s helpful to think about what it’s not.
 Here’s how talent management differs from a few other terms that sound similar to it: